osu-cass/working-waterfronts-mobile/README.md

 An [Oregon Sea Grant](http://seagrant.oregonstate.edu/) mobile app for exploring visitor-friendly work sites along the Oregon coast.

+IMPORTANT: This repository is no longer under development and has been archived.

 ## Environment Configuration

 This list isn't comprehensive currently.